Updated: Apr 8

 Place houseplants near windows which let light in without heating up too much from sun exposure

-Sometimes the simplest energy-saving techniques are also the most cost effective.
-You can save energy and reduce your electricity bills by taking a few measures at your home, which sometimes only take minutes to do but provide large energy savings over time.
+Sometimes the simplest energy-saving techniques are also the most cost-effective.
+You can estimate, save energy and reduce your electricity bills by taking a few measures at your home, which sometimes only take minutes to do but provide large energy savings over time.